 Etobicoke Master Gardeners (EMG) was formed in January 2005 to support and provide valuable resources to the Etobicoke Gardening Community.

-EMG members meet at the Montgomery Inn the fourth Wednesday of most months from 7 to 10 p.m.
+EMG members meet at the Kingsway-Lambton United Church the fourth Wednesday of most months from 7 to 10 p.m.

-We welcome inquiries from enthusiastic and interested individuals wishin to:
+We welcome inquiries from enthusiastic and interested individuals wishing to: